 Dobrindt was announcing what he called the "faster route to work" plan ("Sofort-in-Arbeit-Plan”).

-According to a report by Germany’s public broadcast news show Tagesschau, part of the ARD network, Dobrindt believes that integration is best practiced via the world of work.
-"The aim is to have participating members of society through their occupations."
+Dobrindt believes that integration is best practiced via the world of work.
+"The aim is to have participating members of society through their occupations," he told German media.
+However, work will not be made mandatory.

 The plans, which have also been welcomed by the social democratic coalition partner SPD party, were part of the coalition agreement between the two parties.
-It is hoped, reported Tageschau, that once the plans are up and running, asylum seekers will be able and encouraged to enter the world of work within three months of their application.
+It is hoped that once the plans are up and running, asylum seekers will be able and encouraged to enter the world of work within three months of their application.

 Read AlsoGermany to extend border checks by six months

-"Anyone who is refused asylum must still leave the country," confirmed a spokesperson for the Interior Ministry to ZDF.
+"Anyone who is refused asylum must still leave the country," confirmed a spokesperson for the interior ministry.
 They underlined that employers also needed to take into account that a person they employed might later lose the right to work if their asylum application is refused.

 Read AlsoGermany: Top court rules deportation possible even for those holding protection in Greece